 18 Simple Ideas to Reduce Your Abandon Rate

-Our panel of experts share their top tips for reducing abandon rates in the contact centre.
+To help you tackle this issue, our panel of experts have shared their top tips for reducing abandon rates in the contact centre.

 1. Identify Where Calls Are Being Abandoned (and Act!)